Download the following resources:

 3. Saving on recruitment costs

-Ricoh UK estimates each person they recruit directly through Ban the Box and their work in prisons saves the company £390.10.
+Ricoh UK estimates each person it recruits directly through Ban the Box and its work in prisons saves the company £390.10.

 4. Reputational benefits

 More than three out of four people think that businesses employing ex-offenders are making a positive contribution to society and would be comfortable buying from a business that employs ex-offenders